Debra Rodman: Personal life and career

 Debra Rodman was raised in Coral Gables, Florida.
 Rodman is an associate professor at Randolph-Macon College, teaching anthropology and women's studies.
 She travels to Guatemala yearly, where she researches the effects of migration on that country.
 Rodman also serves as an expert witness for asylum seekers.
+She is Jewish.

 Political career

 In 2017, Rodman ran for the Virginia House of Delegates for the 73rd district, then held by Republican incumbent John O'Bannon.
-Rodman defeated three other candidates in a caucus on April 29, 2017 to win the Democratic nomination.
+Rodman defeated three other candidates in a caucus on April 29, 2017, to win the Democratic nomination.
 In the general election, Rodman defeated O'Bannon by a 3% margin.

 She raised $373,000 over the course of the campaign, outraised by O'Bannon by nearly $200,000.

 In 2019, Rodman challenged incumbent Sen. Siobhan Dunnavant for the Senate of Virginia's 12th District seat.
 Rodman narrowly lost the election to Dunnavant on November 5, 2019.